aws-samples/aws-dynamodb-examples/schema_design/SchemaExamples/SocialNetwork/README.md

 supports a system where users can interact with a social network where they can create posts, follow other users, like other user's posts, view other users following them, view the number of likes a post has, view users who liked a post, and view their timeline.

 ## Key Entities

-1. Vehicle
+1. User
-2. Features
+2. Post
-3. User (Customer)
-4. Preferences

 ## Design Approach

 We employ a single table design with the following key structure:

-- Partition Key (PK): Identifies the entity type (e.g., VIN# for vehicles, ID# for users)
+- Partition Key (PK): Identifies the entity type (e.g., u# for users, p# for posts,)
+- u#<userID>
+- u#<userID>#follower
+- u#<userID>#following
+- u#<userID>#post
+- u#<userID>timeline
+- p#<postID>#likelist
+- p#<postID>#likecount
 - Sort Key (SK): Organizes data within each entity

 ## Access Patterns

-The document covers 22 key access patterns, including but not limited to:
+The document covers 7 access patterns:

-- Creating and retrieving vehicles
-- Managing user preferences
+- Get user information for a given userID
-- Linking users to vehicles
-- Managing subscriptions
+- Get follower list for a given userID
+- Get following list for a given userID
+- Get post list for a given userID
+- Get user list who likes the post for a given postID
+- Get the like count for a given postID
+- Get the timeline for a given userID

 For each access pattern, we provide:
 - Specific PK and SK used